Narendra1508/Master-Thesis/README.md

 Actual Generatio: A collection of 12 months (2020/01-2020/12) quarter hourly data of actual electricty generation in Ggermany from all type of sources.

-Automatic Frequency Restoration Reserve: The negative and poitive afrr data rom 2020/01 to 2020/12, sampled every 15 minutes.
+Automatic Frequency Restoration Reserve: The negative and positive afrr data rom 2020/01 to 2020/12, sampled every 15 minutes.

 Phase angle: Phasor data measured at various locations recorded every 15 minutes from 2020/01 to 2020/12.